Pass the Shark, Ray, and Chimaera Conservation Act

 Sharks, rays, and chimaeras, referred to collectively as sharks, are valuable to our seas and the world’s oceans, represented with over 1,000 shark species worldwide.
 Approximately 200 of these are found in the Philippines.
 The country has earned a unique position globally in shark biodiversity, ranking fourth after Australia, Indonesia, and Japan, and second in Southeast Asia after Indonesia.

-Despite their value, sharks in the Philippines remain vulnerable to a wide range of threats, mostly due to exploitation by humans, such as directed fisheries, accidental fishery or bycatch, marine debris, habitat destruction,weak law enforcement, and unregulated tourism.
+Despite their value, sharks in the Philippines remain vulnerable to a wide range of threats, mostly due to exploitation, such as directed fisheries, accidental fishery or bycatch, marine debris, habitat destruction, weak law enforcement, and unregulated tourism.
+A shark’s inherent biological characteristic of having low reproductive potential compared to other fishes means that it need extra conservation attention not given to other species.

-However, the listing of several shark species in the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) in 2016, f and the Convention on Migratory Species (CMS) in October 2017 only proves the urgent need for the Philippines to conserve our dwindling shark populations
+However, the listing of several shark species in the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) in 2016 and the Convention on Migratory Species (CMS) in October 2017 only proves the urgent need for the Philippines to conserve our dwindling shark populations.
+To date, only 21 species of sharks are protected in the Philippines.

-SSNP is urging politicians to pass a comprehensive law that would allow all shark populations in the Philippines to thrive (enforceable, science-based, and socially just).
+With your help, SSNP is urging politicians to pass the Philippine Shark Conservation Bill that would allow all shark populations in the Philippines to thrive.
 This law will support the implementation of shark programs and other conservation management interventions at a national scale.

-In order to pass a law this law, the politicians need to hear it from you.
+In order to pass this law, the politicians need to hear it from you.

 Here’s how you can help: